takihei/takihei/README.md

 Hello, my name is Talha Sezginal.
-I'm a 21 years old  Mathematics and Computer Science  undergraduate at İstanbul Kültür University.
+I'm a 22 years old  Mathematics and Computer Science  undergraduate at İstanbul Kültür University.
 I'm working on improving myself on both life and tech-vise.
-If you want to contact me here is LinkedIn connection: https://www.linkedin.com/in/talha-sezginal-a64459341/
+If you want to contact me here is my LinkedIn connection: https://www.linkedin.com/in/talha-sezginal-a64459341/

 <!--